yigitatesh/gta_san_andreas_autonomous_driving/README.md

 # How to Run
 ## Simple car model
 Run simple_car.py
+Open game in fullscreen mode.
 ## CNN model
 Run run_model.py
+Open game in fullscreen mode.

 # Results
 ## Demo showing the autonomous car driving on a highway and dodging other cars